boris-behav-obs/user_guide/src/analysis.md

-Some plugins are built into BORIS (see the **BORIS plugins** list), and you can also create your own custom plugin using Python and [Pandas](https://pandas.pydata.org/).
+Some plugins are built into BORIS (see the **BORIS plugins** list), and you can also create your own custom plugin using Python and [Pandas](https://pandas.pydata.org/) or R.

 Go to **Preferences** > **Analysis plugins**, then choose the plugins you'd like to enable.